 Astrid studied at AKI ArtEZ Art and Design Enschede and Edinburgh College in Scotland.
 During her studies she made the prize-winning documentary The angelmakers.
-After The lost colony and My Enschede she produced two children’s documentaries: Wool Fever and The hideout.
+After The Lost Colony and My Enschede she produced two children’s documentaries: Wool Fever and The Hideout.
 This last film won her the Golden Calf at the Netherlands Film Festival in the category of Best Short Documentary.

 Floor van der Meulen (1989) is a Dutch filmmaker currently based in Amsterdam.
 She studied Audiovisual Design at the Willem de Kooning Academy in Rotterdam and Film & Aesthetics at The School of Visual Arts in New York City.
 After graduating she soon was granted with the opportunity to make her first feature documentary film.
 Together with producer KeyDocs and Dutch broadcaster BNNVARA she made Storming Paradise - a film about young Dutch muslims who leave everything and everyone behind to join the Jihad in Syria.
 Floor has won the European Film Award in 2016.